 Cold Spring is a popular tourist destination for visitors from the surrounding tri-state area, and on weekends year-round it can get very busy in town.
-For a quieter visit, we would suggest stopping by Monday-Thursday, when there is generally more parking available and the sidewalks are less crowded.
+For a quieter visit, we would suggest stopping by mid-week, when there is generally more parking available and the sidewalks are less crowded.

 For outdoor activities, gear up and hike one of the gorgeous trails accessible from the village via car or on foot, such as the Washburn Trail up Bull Hill (a strenuous hike, but with magnificent views of the river), Cornish Trail (through the ruins of the old Cornish Estate), or Fahnestock State Park's kid-friendly loop around Pelton Pond.

 Trails maps are available at Old Souls or the Fahnestock park office on Route 301.
 Outdoor excursions do require planning ahead, so please check for weather advisories and take heed of all safety notices and precautions before heading out.

 If you plan on making a whole long weekend out of your visit to our area, we’d suggest booking a room at a local B&B or Inn.